Elastic Path Commerce Docker images support injecting commerce configuration at runtime of the containers. This is useful when:

 Note: For more information about how configuration is stored in the deployment package, see the Elastic Path Commerce Configuration section.

 You can include multiple configuration sets in the repository.
-For example:
+The example below is for production configuration containing certificates and other secret information:

 Add and commit the configuration files